ibm-cloud-docs/overview/ui.md

 ## Can't find what you're looking for?
 {: #navoptions}

 The {{site.data.keyword.cloud_notm}} platform recently consolidated services and features to provide you with a more simplified and customized experience.
-Services and areas of the console are now unified into six different hubs: Infrastructure, Containers, Automation, Databases, Observability, and Security.
+Services and areas of the console are now unified into the following hubs: Infrastructure, Containers, Automation, Observability, and Security.
 The goal of these changes is to bundle together related services to make it easier to find, deploy, and use them.
 Use our mapping and guidance to see what's changed in the {{site.data.keyword.cloud_notm}} catalog and console navigation to find what you're looking for.

 ### Streamlined and dynamic {{site.data.keyword.cloud_notm}} catalog
 {: #catalog-changes-ps}